Below is a list of select publications & papers in progress. You can also download my full CV

 Philip T. Duncan. (under review).
 Me'phaa indefinite pronouns: Descriptive characteristics and typological implications.

-Philip T. Duncan, Travis Major, & Mfon Udoinyang. (to appear).
+Philip T. Duncan, Travis Major, & Mfon Udoinyang.
+(2019).
 Verb and predicate coordination in Ibibio.
 In E. Clem, P. Jenks, & H. Sande (eds.), Theory and Description in African Linguistics: Selected Papers from the 47th Annual Conference on African Linguistics.
+Berlin: Language Science Press.
 Link

 Philip T. Duncan, Travis Major, & Mfon Udoinyang.
 (2018).
 Searching high and low for focus in Ibibio.
 In J. Kandybowicz, T. Major, & H. Torrence (eds.), African Linguistics on the Prairie: Selected Papers from the 45th Annual Conference on African Linguistics.
 Link

 Lizette Peter, Tracy Hirata-Edds, Durbin Feeling, Wyman Kirk, Ryan "Wahde" Mackey, & Philip T. Duncan.
 (2017).
 The Cherokee Nation immersion school as a translanguaging space.
 Journal of American Indian Education, 56(1), 5-31.
 Available here